 Take a walk across the famous Tower Bridge, just like Bridget Jones did in Bridget Jones: The Edge of Reason (2004).
 It has served as a backdrop for many other movies including Mission: Impossible – Rogue Nation (2015).

 And, the Tower of London, a must-see London attraction with its history as a palace and prison (and let’s not forget the Royal Jewels inside) awaits just steps away.
+It’s fun to walk on the glass observation walkway if you’re in London with kids.

 See also: 10 Best Day Trips from London